 On its website, Mental Health Awareness Week states: “We have chosen kindness because of its singular ability to unlock our shared humanity.
 Kindness strengthens relationships, develops community and deepens solidarity.
 It is a cornerstone of our individual and collective mental health.
 Wisdom from every culture across history recognises that kindness is something that all human beings need to experience and practise to be fully alive.”

-We’ve always been committed to random acts of kindness as a way to give back to our community and show our tribe just how much they’re valued.
+We’ve always been committed to random acts of kindness as a way to give back to our community and show our community just how much they’re valued.
 Whether we’re sending out pick n mix to one of our lovely stockists who was craving it, donating 3,500 free nappies to NHS workers or sending a package of free nappies to an amazing customer who had to sadly sell theirs and needed some new ones, we think kindness is king.
 In fact, the latter led to a pretty awesome turn of events which unfolded on Facebook!

 Kindness has a knock-on effect.
 Being kind to others has the ability to cheer someone up, brighten their day and in some cases, save their life.
 Over the past few months, we’ve been blown away by acts of kindness we’ve seen in communities all over the world.
 Big or small, these actions have the ability to change lives, and in the current crisis, seeing people supporting one another has shown how amazing the world can be when we work together.